2003 British Grand Prix: Race report

+Post-race

+With Räikkönen outscoring Michael Schumacher in the race, the championship gap closed to seven points, while Montoya was a further seven points behind Räikkönen in third, overtaking teammate Ralf Schumacher as the latter failed to score points for the first time in the season.
+The result enabled Ferrari to outscore Williams by seven points, to be ten points ahead, with McLaren on 95 points a further 13 points behind in third.

 Track invasion

 Horan runs onto the track into the path of Antônio Pizzonia's Jaguar R4.
 Caption on this television screenshot indicates deployment of safety car as a result.

 On the 11th lap, as the procession of cars exited the Becketts corner onto the Hangar straight, Neil Horan cleared the fence wearing a kilt, waving banners with statements "Read the bible" and "The Bible is always right", and ran towards the sequence of cars, forcing several cars to swerve to avoid him.
 He eventually returned to the grass runoff area at the side of the track after the cars had passed for the lap, and was tackled by a track marshal.
 He was later charged with aggravated trespass and pleaded guilty in a Northampton court, stating that he took the open gate as a sign from God, although the prosecution contended that his act was premeditated as he had already prepared the banners prior to attending the Grand Prix.
 He was later jailed for two months.
 Although the incident was broadcast to a worldwide audience, it was not shown live in the UK, as the British broadcaster ITV1 had cut away to a commercial break just as it occurred.